nesrak1/AssetsTools.NET/README.md

 var formatVer = 0x15;
 var typeTreeVer = 0x13;

-BundleCreator.CreateAssetsFile(ms, engineVer, formatVer, typeTreeVer);
+BundleCreator.CreateBlankAssets(ms, engineVer, formatVer, typeTreeVer);
 ms.Position = 0;
 var inst = am.LoadAssetsFile(ms, "fakefilepath.assets", false);
 //...
 ```

 To figure out the unity version string and format number for your game, open an assets file or bundle in AssetsView and open the Info->View Current Assets File Info menu item.
+You can find this programmatically with `typeTreeVer = AssetsFile.typeTree.version` and `formatVer = AssetsFile.header.format`.

 ### Creating bundle file